 If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
 And those savings can really accumulate over the years.

 We know that air conditioner cost is your number one question.
-That’s why partnering with Air Concepts of Middle Georgia for air conditioning installation in Middle Georgia and surrounding areas is easy and affordable.
+That’s why partnering with Air Concepts of Middle Georgia for air conditioning installation in Milledgeville and Middle Georgia and surrounding areas is easy and affordable.
 Our technicians will help you choose the right solution for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.

 Get in touch with us at 478-200-5689 to request your free, no-pressure estimate today!